react-native-fast-image version 3.0.0

 Exceptions on Vega

 The React Native for Vega library has a few exceptions in terms of API support.
-This section will go over those exceptions.
+The following features are not supported on the Vega platform.

 Backward compatibility issue